MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

 Params:
 * `mediaReqOptions?: IMediaRequestOptions` – Optional: defaults to `{ video: true, audio: true }` –
-  request video and/or audio with default device or deviceId.
+  request video and/or audio with a default device or deviceId.
 See [IMediaRequestOptions] for more details.
 * `retryOnFailure?: boolean` – Optional: default `true` – whether the sdk should retry on an error

-Returns: a promise containing a MediaStream with the requested media
+Returns: a promise containing a `MediaStream` with the requested media

 #### `startDisplayMedia()`
-Creates a media stream from the screen (this will prompt for user screen selection).
+Creates a `MediaStream` from the screen (this will prompt for user screen selection).

 > Note: see [Screen Share in Firefox] for specific screen share permission information